Societal collapse: Natural disasters and climate change

-Archeologists identified signs of a megadrought for a millennium between 5,000 and 4,000 years ago in Africa and Asia.
-The drying of the Green Sahara not only turned it into a desert but also disrupted the monsoon seasons in South and Southeast Asia and caused flooding in East Asia, which prevented successful harvest and the development of complex culture.
+Archeologists have identified signs of a megadrought which lasted for a millennium between 5,000 and 4,000 years ago in Africa and Asia.
+The drying of the Green Sahara not only turned it into a desert but also disrupted the monsoon seasons in South and Southeast Asia and caused flooding in East Asia, which prevented successful harvests and the development of complex culture.
 It coincided with and may have caused the decline and the fall of the Akkadian Empire in Mesopotamia and the Indus Valley Civilization.
 The dramatic shift in climate is known as the 4.2-kiloyear event.

-The highly advanced Indus Valley Civilization took roots around 3000 BC in what is now northwestern India and Pakistan and collapsed around 1700 BC.
+The highly advanced Indus Valley Civilization took root around 3000 BC in what is now northwestern India and Pakistan and collapsed around 1700 BC.
 Since the Indus script has yet to be deciphered, the causes of its de-urbanization remain a mystery, but there is some evidence pointing to natural disasters.
 Signs of a gradual decline began to emerge in 1900 BC, and two centuries later, most of the cities had been abandoned.
 Archeological evidence suggests an increase in interpersonal violence and in infectious diseases like leprosy and tuberculosis.
 Historians and archeologists believe that severe and long-lasting drought and a decline in trade with Egypt and Mesopotamia caused the collapse.
 Evidence for earthquakes has also been discovered.
 Sea level changes are also found at two possible seaport sites along the Makran coast which are now inland.
 Earthquakes may have contributed to decline of several sites by direct shaking damage or by changes in sea level or in water supply.